Measuring Diffusion over a Large Network

 \subsection{Spurious Diffusion}

-When we omit relevant covariates, our measure of diffusion can be different from zero even when there is no true diffusion.
-For example, suppose that each outcome $Y_{i,t}$ represents the indicator of the $i$-th student purchasing a new iPhone, and $G$ represents the friendship network of the students.
-Suppose further that the friendship network exhibits homophily along the income of the student's parents, and that a student from a high-income household is more likely to purchase a new iPhone than a student from a low-income household.
-In this case, even if there is no diffusion of a new iPhone purchase along a friendship network, the estimated diffusion without controlling for heterogeneity in income may be significantly different from zero.
-We refer to as \textit{spurious diffusion} such a phenomenon.
-The schematic distinction between the diffusion as a causal process and the diffusion as a non-causal phenomenon or spurious diffusion is shown in Figure 3.
+In the literature on diffusion or network interference, it has been noted that when the networks are formed homophilously, that is, people with similar characteristics becoming neighbors with each other, the observed correlation of actions between people who are adjacent in the network may not represent the spillover effect.\footnote{For example, \cite{Aral/Muchnick/Sundararajana:09:PNAS} develop methods to distinguish between influence-based contagion and homophily-based diffusion.
+They find that the peer influence is generally overestimated when the homophily effect is ignored. \cite{Shalizi/Thomas:11:SMR} point out challenges arising from the confounding of social contagion, homophily, and the influence of individual traits.} For example, suppose that $Y_{i,1}$ represents the indicator of the $i$-th student purchasing a new smartphone, and $G_\mathsf{obs}$ represents the friendship network of the students.
+Suppose further that the friendship network exhibits homophily along the income of the student's parents, and that a student from a high-income household is more likely to purchase a new smartphone than a student from a low-income household.
+In this case, even if there is no diffusion of new smartphone purchases along a friendship network, the estimated diffusion without controlling for heterogeneity in income may be significantly different from zero.
+When the measured diffusion is not zero only because of failings to condition on certain covariates, we refer to this phenomenon as \textit{\textbf{spurious diffusion}}.